quelleck/rhytHUEm/README.md

 - Clone the repo to your home directory

 git clone https://github.com/quelleck/rhytHUEm/
-- Copy rhythuem.service to /lib/systemd/system/ (May need to alter path if you didn't install in home dir)
+- Edit the rhythuem.service.TEMPLATE file so it has the correct path of your rhytHUEm directory, then save it without the .TEMPLATE extension.
+Copy rhythuem.service to /lib/systemd/system/ (May need to alter path if you didn't install in home dir)

 sudo cp ~/rhytHUEm/rhythuem.service /lib/systemd/system/